wix-incubator/redux-testkit/README.md

 * Runs the thunk `thunk` on current `state` given optional arguments `...args`.
 Calling `withState()` is optional, no need to provide it if the internal thunk implementation doesn't call `getState()`.

-* Returns an awaitable array of dispatches performed by the thunk (shallow, these dispatches are not executed).
+* Returns an array of dispatches performed by the thunk (shallow, these dispatches are not executed).
 You can run expectations over them manually.
-Always `await` on the result to get the actual dispatches array.
+If the tested thunk is asynchronous, `await` on the result to get the actual dispatches array.
+If it's synchronous, you can use the return value directly without `await`.

 * Also verifies that `state` did not mutate.
 [Why is this important? see example bug](BUG-EXAMPLES.md#thunk)